-- (a) That there is evidence of procedural irregularity on the university's part, including administrative error, which are of such a nature as to create a reasonable possibility that the outcome of the decision-making party might have been different had it not occurred. - (b) New evidence has been made available which could not have been made available to the decision-making party/parties when the student's case was considered and which can be shown to be material to the case.
+- (a) That there is evidence of procedural irregularity on the university's part, including administrative error, which are of such a nature as to create a reasonable possibility that the outcome of the relevant panel might have been different had it not occurred. - (b) New evidence has been made available which could not have been made available to the relevant panel when the student's case was considered and which can be shown to be material to the case.